Summer GE Program

 - REL 102: The History and Religion of Early Christianity (3 units, co-requisite of REL 301) (GE).

 - REL 301: Christianity and Culture (3 units, co-requisite of REL 102) (GE).

 Visiting faculty are supplied by the Religion and Philosophy Division and have included:

-- Dr. Timothy Willis: Blanche E. Seaver Professor of Religion and Chair of the Religion and Philosophy Division.
+- Dr. Timothy Willis: Blanche E. Seaver Professor of Religion.
 Dr. Willis specializes in the Ancient Near East and the Old Testament.

-- Dr. Rick Marrs: Dean of Seaver College.
-Dean Marrs specializes in Preaching, the Old Testament Prophets, Wisdom Literature and the Psalms.
+- Dr. Rick Marrs: Provost and Chief Academic Officer.
+Provost Marrs specializes in Preaching, the Old Testament Prophets, Wisdom Literature and the Psalms.